HexilionLabs/HL-KMD/README.md

 - `sc create vldrv type= kernel binPath= C:\Temp\wamsdk.sys`
 - `sc start vldrv`

-## Compile the PoC
+## Using the PoC
-Compile the source code with Visual Studio
+Compile the source code with Visual Studio and use the PoC:
 - `./um-pipe [PID or PROCCESS NAME] [options]`